Are you using SWOT analysis to form the future strategy of your business?

 You definitely should be.

-It’s an effective way to identify what your company is doing well, where it needs to grow, what it needs to improve, and what could be its undoing.
+The SWOT analysis of a company helps it identify what it is doing well, where it needs to grow, what it needs to improve, and what could be its undoing.

-And the best part is, conducting a SWOT analysis doesn’t require a big investment of time.
+And the best part is, doing a SWOT analysis doesn’t require a big investment of time.
 In fact, it is something that can be quick, simple and fun.
-When you get it right, it will give your business an advantage.
+Done right, a SWOT will give you a competitive edge in your niche or industry. .
 It’s that powerful.

-In this article, we’ll discuss what a SWOT analysis is, highlight some scenarios where it makes sense to conduct a SWOT analysis of a company, and provide tips and advice for conducting a SWOT analysis of your own.
+In this article, we’ll discuss what a SWOT analysis is, highlight some scenarios where it makes sense to conduct a SWOT analysis, and provide tips and advice for conducting a SWOT analysis of your own.
 We’ll also share a few examples and templates that you can use to evaluate your current position in the market.

 Let’s get going.

-The first two of these, strengths and weaknesses, are referred to as internal factors, which include things that you have control over and can change, like your workforce or your product packaging.
+The first two of these, strengths and weaknesses, are referred to as internal factors, which include things that you have control over, like your workforce or your product packaging.

-The purpose of SWOT analysis is to offer a blueprint, but it’s up to you to analyze the factors and decide what to do next.
+The purpose of SWOT analysis is to offer a blueprint for success, but it’s your job to analyze the factors and decide the next steps for your business

 Why Do a SWOT Analysis?